 On May 1, 2008, the option was exercised, and the School District current refunded the existing Series D of 1997 Bonds and issued the Series 2008 Bonds.
 The intention of the 2008 swap was to effectively change the School District's variable interest rate on the Series 2008 Bonds to a synthetic fixed rate of 5.00%.
 This rate was amended to 4.311% in October 2011, which terminated this previously effective hedge.
-A new derivative instrument (the "2012 Swap") was created, based upon the amended synthetic rate, and the 2012 Swap is considered to be an effective hedge as of year-end.
+A new derivative instrument (the "2012 Swap") was created, based upon the amended synthetic rate.

 Per the agreement, the School District receives interest at the variable rate of 68% of one month LIBOR (London Interbank Offered Rate) while paying a fixed rate of 4.311%.
 The interest payments are calculated based on a notional amount of \$18,100,000, which reduces beginning on May 1, 2019 so that the notional amount approximates the principal outstanding on the Series 2008 Bonds.
-The swap expires on May 1, 2021 consistent with the last principal payment on the Series 2008 Bonds.
+The swap expired on May 1, 2021 consistent with the last principal payment on the Series 2008 Bonds.